manavkashyap2453-cell/Employee-Salary-Sql-Analysis/README.md

 group by Department
 order by avg_salary desc;
 ```
+* 'Marketing' has the highest count of employees with an average salary of '96430.8462'
+* 'Operations' has the second highest count of employees with an average salary '84239.9000'

 11. For each department find the range and avg of experience
 ```sql